-- Monitoring and evaluating interventions, including their value for money. - Analysis of data examining the progress of different vulnerable groups.
+- Monitoring and evaluating interventions, including their value for money. - Analysis of data examining the progress of different vulnerable groups. - Learning walks and pupil interviews to evaluate the effectiveness of the strategies listed on provision maps. - Annual financial returns.

-- Learning walks and pupil interviews to evaluate the effectiveness of the strategies listed on provision maps. - Annual financial returns. - Completion of statutory functions by the SENCo related to referral for education health care plans, termly meetings and annual reviews. - Work scrutiny with selected pupil groups. - Focused monitoring by the SENCo, SEN governor. - Detailed discussions with families and pupils. - Progress through a variety of transitions. - Attendance and exclusions analysis. - Feedback from support agencies and Ofsted. - Local authority analysis of information and data about the school.
+- Completion of statutory functions by the SENCO related to referral for education health care plans, termly meetings and annual reviews. - Work scrutiny with selected pupil groups. - Focused monitoring by the SENCO, SEN governor. - Detailed discussions with families and pupils. - Attendance and exclusions analysis. - Feedback from support agencies and Ofsted. - Local authority analysis of information and data about the school.